psevon/exceptions-and-raii-in-c/README.txt

-  pointed to by shared_ptr), functions for managing them, and macro brackets BEGIN..END and BEGIN_SCOPE..END_SCOPE, which should be used instead of braces at least in those parts of code that assume automatic cleanup, and macros acu_return(v), acu_return_void, acu_exit_scope and acu_exit for clean exit from a scope.
+  pointed to by shared_ptr), functions for managing them, and macro brackets BEGIN..END and BEGIN_SCOPE..END_SCOPE, which should be used instead of braces at least in those parts of code that assume automatic cleanup, and macros acu_return, acu_exit_scope and acu_exit for clean exit from a scope.
   See file "smartpointers_in_c.txt" for a more detailed description of this library.

 - acu_std.{c,h} provides wrappers for some standard library constructors (such as malloc, fopen, pthread_mutex_lock, ...) that create unique